Capacity: 6,000 (all seated)

-If you require hotel accommodation in Hamilton, then first try a hotel booking service provided by Late Rooms.
+If you require hotel accommodation in Hamilton or Glasgow then first try a hotel booking service provided by Booking.com.
 They offer all types of accommodation to suit all tastes and pockets from; Budget Hotels, Traditional Bed & Breakfast establishments to Five Star Hotels and Serviced Apartments.
 Plus their booking system is straightforward and easy to use.
-Yes this site will earn a small commission if you book through them, but it will go to help with the running costs of keeping the Guide going.
-The Hotels listing also includes details of how far away the accommodation is located from Hamilton Town Centre.
+Yes this site will earn a small commission if you book through them, but it will help towards the running costs of keeping this Guide going.

 Leave the M74 at Junction 5, and follow the signs for Hamilton.
 You will pass the racecourse on your left and a large fire station on your right.
 At the first set of traffic lights, turn right into Caird Street.
 On your left will appear a fair sized car park, which you can park in (I believe it is free on matchdays) and embark on the five minute walk to the ground.
 The ground is down New Park Street, which runs beside the bingo hall.
 Or if you continue along Caird Street, you turn right, just before the traffic lights (and bingo hall) into New Park Street.
 You will come to the ground entrance on your left.